foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 the side of host that runs gdbserver, so in "hello world" example string will be printed in the console that runs nSIM gdbserver.

+Note the usage of `nsim.specs` specification file.
+This file specifies that applications should be linked with nSIM IO hostlink library libnsim.a, which is implemented in libgloss - part of newlib project. libnsim provides several functions that are required to link C applications - those functions a considered board/OS specific, hence are not part of the normal libc.a.
+To link application without nSIM IO hostlink support use `nosys.specs` file - note that in this case system calls are either not available or have stub implementations.
+One reason to prefer `nsim.specs` over `nosys.specs` even when developing for hardware platform which doesn't have hostlink support is that `nsim` will halt target core on call to function "exit" and on many errors, while `exit` functions `nosys.specs` is an infinite loop.

+### Using CGEN simulator to run bare metal ARCompact applications

+Build application:

+    $ arc-elf32-gcc -marc700 -g --specs=nsim.specs hello_world.c

+To run it on CGEN-based simulator without debugger:

+    $ arc-elf32-run a.out
+    hello world

+To debug it in the GDB using simulator (GDB output omitted):

+    $ arc-elf32-gdb --quiet a.out
+    (gdb) target sim
+    (gdb) load
+    (gdb) start
+    (gdb) list
+    (gdb) continue
+    hello world
+    (gdb) quit

+CGEN simulator supports only ARC 600 and ARC 700.
+CGEN hostlink is mostly compatible with nSIM hostlink - basic functions, like console IO are implemented in  the same manner, but some other system calls like, `times` are not available in CGEN.

 ### Using EM Starter Kit to run bare metal ARC EM application